AARP Eye Center

 | Saving for retirement is important, but saving money in retirement is important, too.
 One possible way to save money is to move to a state with no income tax.
 For retirees, that can mean no state tax on Social Security benefits, pensions and other sources of retirement income.

 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — have no income taxes.
-Tennessee and New Hampshire, however, tax interest and dividends, although Tennessee is phasing out its tax in 2021.
-New Hampshire is phasing out its interest and dividends tax by 2025, according to the Tax Foundation.
+New Hampshire, however, taxes interest and dividends, according to the Tax Foundation.
+It has passed legislation to begin phasing out that tax starting in 2024 and ending in 2027.

 Other state taxes fill the revenue void

-States have a number of ways to raise revenue, and those states without state income taxes find different ways to pay for roads, schools and such.
+States have various ways to raise revenue, and those without state income taxes find different means to pay for roads, schools and other infrastructure.
 One typical source is sales taxes.
-Florida, for example, levies a 6 percent sales tax and the average locality tacks on 1.05 percent, according to the Tax Foundation, for a combined average of 7.05 percent.
-Tennessee, at 9.53 percent, has the highest combined sales tax of any state in the U.S. Washington state levies a tax of 49.4 cents per gallon on gasoline, one of the highest rates in the nation.
+Florida, for example, levies a 6 percent sales tax, and the average locality tacks on 1.08 percent, according to the Tax Foundation, for a combined average of 7.08 percent.
+Tennessee, at 9.55 percent, has the highest combined sales tax of any state in the U.S. Washington state levies a tax of 49.4 cents per gallon on gasoline, one of the highest rates in the nation.

 Alaska has no statewide sales tax, although some localities have one.
 New Hampshire has no sales taxes at all.